Best Online Casinos in Sri Lanka

-Due to being densely populated by European newcomers, the country started to gradually see the development of classic “European” type of gambling.
-At the dawn of the 20th century, horse racing became a thing; in 1922, the first holiday totalizator was organized and it was repeated annually for the next several years.
+Due to being densely populated by European newcomers, the country started to gradually see the development of classic “European” types of gambling.
+At the dawn of the 20th century, horse racing became a thing; in 1922, the first holiday totalizer was organized and it was repeated annually for the next several years.

 In 2015, a new President was elected, and his views on gambling were much more conservative than those of the previous rulers.
-Already in 2016, the state suspended the development of three huge casino resorts in Colombo.
+By 2016, the state suspended the development of three huge casino resorts in Colombo.
 This was a signal that the industry expansion was stopped, at least for a while.
-Yet, no other tangible regulation was applied.
-Most land based venues continued functioning, and access to offshore online casinos was not restricted.
+Yet no other tangible regulation was applied.
+Most land-based venues continued functioning, and access to offshore online casinos was not restricted.
 However, the laws may change fast, so keep an eye on the current situation.

 Current Situation on Gambling in Sri Lanka

-Today, there are several land based gambling houses in the country, most of them are situated in Colombo.
-Both locals and tourists are allowed to enter and play, if they are 18 years old and older.
+Today, there are several land-based gambling houses in the country, most of them are situated in Colombo.
+Both locals and tourists are allowed to enter and play if they are 18 years old and older.
 Tourism is booming here, so these venues are rather popular.
 However, it is still tourists who are the most frequent visitors.
-You see, the main three religions in Sri Lanka are Buddhism, Hinduism, and Islam - and none of those takes gambling lightly.
+You see, the main three religions in Sri Lanka are Buddhism, Hinduism, and Islam - and none of those take gambling lightly.
 So, locals are less frequent guests at brick and mortar venues.
 They prefer gambling online.

-While for now, the situation is rather gambling-friendly, some legal changes are on their way.
-Make sure you keep an eye on the laws, in order to always be on the safe side with your gambling fun.
+For now, the situation is rather gambling-friendly, some legal changes are on their way.
+Make sure you keep an eye on the laws, in order to always be on the safe side with your gambling experience.

 Sri Lanka Gambling Laws